 - Try out your shoes in dry conditions on the first few wears, fine grit on leather soles will build a barrier against moisture and increase the lifespan of your shoes.

-- Invest in some good quality shoe polish and conditioning cream; not only to keep you looking dapper - but it will build up a protective layer against typical British weather.
+- Investing in good quality shoe polish and conditioning cream will keep your shoes looking smart and build up a protective layer against the glorious British weather.

 - Wearing your shoes on consecutive days can cause damage.
 Make sure you give them a rest between wears, to help dry them out from rain and any perspiration.